staslebedenko/argocd-workshop/04_AppOfApps_ordering_observability/readme.md

 ```

 First thing you can notice, that there is no Kustomize overlays for these manifests, as per Argo best practices, links below :).
-So no validation with Kustomize, but syntax validation with kubectl is possible with dry run option.
+So no validation with Kustomize, but syntax validation with kubectl is possible with dry run option below.
 ```yaml
 kubectl apply --dry-run=client --validate=true -f argo-cd-apps/app-of-apps.yaml
 ```